cayasso/primus-resource/README.md

 #### Server errors and timeouts

 Next to being the current standard for asynchronous operations, Promises are useful for handling server exceptions:
-* the server can reply with the NULL *character* `'\0'` to indicate that an error occurred and no actual result will be provided.
-This will cause the promise to reject with the reason `'error'`.
+* the server can reply with a string starting with the NULL *character* (e.g. `'\0myerror'`) to indicate that an error occurred and no actual result will be provided.
+This will cause the promise to reject (here with the reason `'myerror'`).
 * it is also possible to define a `timeout` (in milliseconds) either globally on the resource or local to each resource method (the latter having precedence).
 In case of timeout (no return value / acknowledgement from server) the promise will reject with the reason `'timeout'`.
 Timeouts only work with Promises and are optional.